Customer service analytics is the process of capturing and analysing data that is generated by your customer service teams.

 The score you get from this formula is a valuable indication of how well your customer service system is working.

 This one is pretty self-explanatory.
-Average ticket resolution time refers to the time it takes for your customer support teams to successfully close a support team.
+Average ticket resolution time refers to the time it takes for your customer service teams to successfully close a support team.

-To do that, you’ll need a tool like timetoreply or a customer support system like Zendesk to keep track of all ticket resolution times.
+To do that, you’ll need a tool like timetoreply or a customer service system like Zendesk to keep track of all ticket resolution times.

 Once you have that data, you can use a simple formula to calculate your average ticket resolution time: